Ikea Effect: Make People Happy by Putting Them to Work

 A home down the street from me went up for sale the other day.
-It’s fun to keep track of the market activity around me, so I stopped by the open house to meet the realtor.
-When I got to the door and saw the asking price, though, my jaw dropped.
+I like to track the market activity around me, so I stopped by the open house to meet the realtor.
+When I got to the door and saw the asking price, my jaw dropped.

 They’re asking how much for… that!?